 Not only are bowls too small, but they also distort the way the world looks outside the bowl for your fish.

-Based on the fact goldfish may well remember things for years and are probably more intelligent than you give them credit for, try to provide them with a stimulating home environment.
+Based on the fact that goldfish may well remember things for years and are probably more intelligent than you give them credit for, try to provide them with a stimulating home environment.
 Give them plants or caves to hide in and explore, a suitable substrate to forage in, and change up the layout of their tank now and again, to keep things interesting.

 It’s also true that goldfish are social creatures, so we’d recommend keeping at least two together—just make sure you get them a large enough tank.
 If kept alone, they can exhibit signs of depression, and in some countries, it’s even illegal to keep a single goldfish, due to animal welfare laws.